As an Amazon Associate I earn from qualifying purchases.

 I had the opportunity to hunt whitetail deer in south Texas recently, and while I did see some nifty bucks, I didn’t shoot one.
 I did, however, shoot a javelina, and to be honest, I was more excited about that than about any of the deer I saw.
 Not that I don’t love deer hunting, but I can hunt deer all over the continent.
-Javelina are special, living only in Texas, New Mexico and Arizona.
+Javelina are special.
+In the United States, they only live in Texas, New Mexico and Arizona.

 I know, I know.
 I can hear some of you groaning.
 Skunk pigs?
 Seriously?
 Seriously.
 Walk with me for a moment.

-But I’d seen my friends Andrew Zimmern and Steve Rinella eat them with no complaints, and many of my friends in New Mexico and Arizona tell me they love them.
+But I’d seen my friend Andrew Zimmern eat them with no complaints, and many of my friends in New Mexico and Arizona tell me they love them.
 It was only in Texas where they held an unsavory reputation.

 If you want to read more about javelinas from a biologist’s point of view, there’s a cool .pdf on them from the Texas Dept. of Wildlife, and another excellent webpage on them done by the National Park Service.
 And there’s a whole website devoted to hunting javelina called, as you might expect, javelinahunter.com.